pow123/Getting-Started-Git/_episodes/03-create.md

 $ ls -a
 ./  ../
 ```
 At this point we have the expected output.
 Let's add a new file in this folder - let's add the agenda and create a notes file.
-Visit Windows Explorer to add the Agenda to your directory.
+Click here to [download the Agenda](https://github.com/pow123/UWI-Mona/raw/master/TDS-Agenda.docx) and then add it to your directory.
 Now, the file, titled "notes.txt" will contain the text "Day 1 notes."

 ```shell
 $ echo "Day 1 notes" > notes.txt